ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The long-standing Internet Threat Model {{RFC3552}} focuses on threats to the communication channel, as pioneered by Dolev and Yao {{DOLEV-YAO}} in 1983.
 However, threats to the endpoint {{RFC5209}} and system components {{RFC4949}} of transited communication gear (i.e. hosts) are increasingly relevant for assessing the trustworthiness properties of a communication channel.
 Beyond the collection and conveyance of security posture {{RFC5209}} about an endpoint (host), remote attestation provides believable trustworthiness claims ("Evidence") about an endpoint (host).
+In general, this document provides normative guidance how to use, create or adopt network protocols that facilitate RATS.

 ## RATS in a nutshell

-RATS architecture provides a basis to assess the trustworthiness of endpoints by other parties:
+The RATS architecture provides a basis to assess the trustworthiness of endpoints by other parties:

-* In remote attestation workflow, trustworthiness Claims are accompanied by a proof of veracity.
+* In remote attestation workflows, trustworthiness Claims are accompanied by a proof of veracity.
 Typically, this proof is a cryptographic expression such as a digital signature or message digest.
 Trustworthiness Claims with proof is what makes attestation Evidence believable.
-* A corresponding attestation provisioning workflow uses trustworthiness Claims to convey believable Endorsements and Known-Good-Values used by a Verifier to assess Evidence.
+* A corresponding attestation provisioning workflow uses trustworthiness Claims to convey believable Endorsements and Known-Good-Values used by a Verifier to appraise Evidence.

-In RATS architecture specific content items are identified (and described in more detail below):
+In the RATS architecture, specific content items are identified (and described in more detail below):

-* Evidence is provable Claims about a specific computing environment made by an Attester.
+* Evidence is provable Claims about a specific Computing Environment made by an Attester.
-* Known-Good-Values are reference Claims used to assess Evidence.
+* Known-Good-Values are reference Claims used to appraise Evidence.
-* Endorsements are reference Claims about the environment protecting the Attestation key.
-It answers the question "why Evidence is believable"
+* Endorsements are reference Claims about the environment protecting the Attesters capabilities to create believable Evidence (e.g. the type of protection for an attestation key).
+It answers the question "why Evidence is believable".
-* Attestation Results are the output from the assessment of Evidence, Known-Good-Values and Endorsements.
+* Attestation Results are the output from the appraisal of Evidence, Known-Good-Values and Endorsements.

-Attestation Results are the output of RATS attestation.
-Appraisal of attestation Results can be multi-faceted, but is out of scope for RATS architecture.
+Attestation Results are the output of RATS.
+Assessment of Attestation Results can be multi-faceted, but is out-of-scope for the RATS architecture.
 If appropriate Endorsements about the Attester are available, Known-Good-Values about the Attester are available, and if the Attester is capable of creating believable Evidence -- then the Verifier is able to create Attestation Results that enable Relying Parties to establish a level of confidence in the trustworthiness of the Attester.

 # Terminology